ISISComputingGroup/ibex_developers_manual/doc/client/compiling/Maven-and-Tycho.md

 The official description:

-_Apache Maven is a software project management and comprehension tool.
-Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information._
+> _Apache Maven is a software project management and comprehension tool.
+Based on the concept of a project object model

-In simple terms:
+> (POM), Maven can manage a project's build, reporting and documentation from a central piece of information._

-_Maven is a build automation tool used primarily for Java projects._
+In simple terms, Maven is a build automation tool used primarily for Java projects.

 ### What is a POM file? ###
 An XML file that describes the software project being built, its dependencies on other external modules and components, the build order, directories, and required plug-ins.